-DRC Team members Alan Stanger, Stephen Parish, Mary Anne Waters, Kristy Forrest and Shoilee Iqbal were recognised for delivering to community in line with Council values.
+Team members from across the organisation were recognised for delivering to community in line with Council values.

-Council's Customer Experience Strategy
+Popular employment industries Council's Customer Experience Strategy

 Through the implementation of Council's Customer Experience Strategy, Council has ensured that positive customer experience is championed across all functions of our diverse organisation.
-This enables Council to utilise customer data and insights to make informed strategic and operational decisions.
-The Customer Experience Strategy was implemented to focus on not just the interactions we have with our customers and community, but the entire relationship we have with them.
+This enables Council to utilise customer data and insights to was implemented to focus on not just the interactions we have with our customers and

-Through Customer Experience Surveys, 23,202 customers who contacted Council by phone were 92.4% satisfied with their customer experience and 16,111 customers who visited Council in-person were 99% satisfied with the overall experience.
-304 customers who interacted with Council via Web Chat on Council's corporate website were 88% satisfied with their interaction.
+Through Customer Experience Surveys, 23,202 customers who contacted Council by phone were 92.4% satisfied with their customer experience and 16,111 customers who visited Council in-person were 99% satisfied with the overall experience, 304 customers who interacted with Council via Web Chat on Council's corporate website were 88% satisfied with their interaction.
 253 offline messages were responded to the next business day.
 542 responses to an optional satisfaction survey on Council emails identified 87% being highly satisfied with their overall experience with Council.